 The legal bits

-Having made the important decision of setting the date and venue for your ceremony, you will both need to carry out legal preliminaries called "giving notice" of your intention to marry or form a civil partnership.
-This will involve each of you attending the registration office which governs the area in which you live, by appointment, to give basic personal details about yourselves and to declare that you are legally free to marry or form a civil partnership.
+Having made the decision of setting the date and venue for your ceremony, you will both need to carry out legal preliminaries called “giving notice” of your intention to marry or form a civil partnership.
+This will involve each of you attending the registration office which governs the area in which you live, by appointment, to prove (see below) basic personal details about yourselves and to declare that you are legally free to marry or form a civil partnership.
 Please be aware that, once you have given notice, there is a waiting period of 28 consecutive days before the ceremony can take place.
 Your ceremony must take place within 12 months from the date you give notice, at the venue you have specified in your notice.
 We advise you contact the registration service to discuss timescales.

 What you need to do